ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/connectivity/mesh_tutorial.md

     }
 ```

-The application configuration file `mbed_app.json` defines the mesh network type (Wi-SUN, Thread or 6LoWPAN-ND), RF radio shield and other configuration parameters.
+The application configuration file `mbed_app.json` defines the mesh network type (Wi-SUN or 6LoWPAN-ND), RF radio shield and other configuration parameters.

 Below is an example configuration file for a Mesh device connected to an Atmel RF AT86RF233 shield: